SYNOPSIS

 tlmgr update --reinstall-forcibly-removed --all

-These two options control the creation of backups of packages before updating; that is, backup of packages as currently installed.
-If neither of these options are given, no backup package will be saved.
+These two options control the creation of backups of packages before updating; that is, backing up packages as currently installed.
+If neither option is given, no backup will made.
 If --backupdir is given and specifies a writable directory then a backup will be made in that location.
-If only --backup is given, then a backup will be made to the directory previously set via the option action (see below).
+If only --backup is given, then a backup will be made to the directory previously set via the "option" action (see below).
 If both are given then a backup will be made to the specified directory.

-You can set options via the option action to automatically create backups for all packages, and/or keep only a certain number of backups.
-Please see the option action for details.
+You can also set options via the "option" action to automatically make backups for all packages, and/or keep only a certain number of backups.

 tlmgr always makes a temporary backup when updating packages, in case of download or other failure during an update.
-In contrast, the purpose of this --backup option is to allow you to save a persistent backup in case the actual content of the update causes problems, e.g., introduces an incompatibility.
+In contrast, the purpose of this --backup option is to save a persistent backup in case the actual content of the update causes problems, e.g., introduces an TeX incompatibility.

 --no-depends